 Humans are one of the only animals to engage in sexual activities for pleasure.
 We have dissociated the need for continuing our species from the ability to have fun and enjoy ourselves and our partners.
 Whilst this change has taken place over thousands of years, it has become especially prevalent over the past few decades.
 Sex has become about people doing what they want, when they want with who they want.

 Unfortunately, as with all change in society, some use it to fulfil their own needs.
 Some people seek out to get what they want without care for any other person.
 So, while sex has become normal and a part of growing up, there are people who do not realise that sex must be consensual.

 I’ve volunteered as a SMART consent facilitator in NUIG.
 We ran a pilot scheme this year for first years where we took groups of 20-30 students and ran through scenarios and discussed what consent is.

 Sexual consent is a phrase used to describe agreeing to engage in any sexual activities.
-Whether it’s oral or penetrative sex, a person needs to obtain consent before engaging.
+This could be sexual touching, oral or penetrative sex, a person needs to obtain consent before engaging.
 This helps ensure that both parties are in agreement about what’s taking place.

 Consent must be

 - On-going: Consent needs to be gained for any sexual activity and if you wish to try something or do something else.
 Someone may be entirely comfortable with one thing and not comfortable with another.
 It’s important to make sure you still have their consent.

 - Mutual: Both parties must agree to what they’re doing and getting involved in.
 If one person does not consent, then that’s where it stops being mutual.